Waziup/learning-center-content/content/en/programs/New_Intel_Irris_program/units/4_Data_Gathering/index.md

 ---
-id: intel-irris_device_programing_debugging
+id: new_intel-irris_data_gathering
-title: Programing and Debugging Device with IRD PCB
+title: Data Gathering
 description: In this section you will learn how to write code for the device and will learn how to do the debugging.
 difficulty: intermediary
 delay_start: 0w